List of Big Brother (Australian TV series) shows: Friday Night Live

-Big Brother Friday Night Live is a live show based on Big Brother UKs spin-off Saturday Night Live hosted by Mike Goldman and former Big Brother 2004 housemates Ryan Fitzgerald and Bree Amer, showcasing a live housemate games competition conducted in an arena attached to the Big Brother compound every Friday evening.
+Big Brother Friday Night Live is a live competition show hosted by Mike Goldman and former Big Brother 2004 housemates Ryan Fitzgerald and Bree Amer, showcasing a live housemate games competition conducted in an arena attached to the Big Brother compound every Friday evening.
 The housemate evicted the previous week joins the hosting panel.
 The show was introduced with Big Brother 2005, aired on Fridays at 7:30 p.m.

-The show was originally set to be hosted by just Goldman and Fitzgerald, with Amer appearing in the first episode as a guest to fill the third chair as an eviction hadn't taken place for an evictee to be present - but was brought back last minute for the second show when it felt like "it wasn't working" with just the duo.
-She then continued to appear weekly as a guest on a casual basis before becoming the third host for the eighth show onward.
+The show was originally set to be hosted by just Goldman and Fitzgerald, with Amer appearing in the first episode as the third chair would be the latest evictee and the first eviction hadn't taken place.
+Amer was brought back last minute for the second show when it felt like "it wasn't working" with just the duo.
+She then continued to appear weekly as a guest on a casual basis before officially becoming the third host for the eighth show onward.

-The winner of the overall games is rewarded with the following:
+The prize had varied throughout the series, but the winner of the overall games is usually rewarded with the following: